Search

 Close this search box.

 Mental illnesses are a common affliction that affects approximately 1 in 4 people in England.
 So conversations about experiences, symptoms, treatments, triggers, and how to support someone affected should be just as common.
 But due to the stigma surrounding mental health, they’re not.
-If you’re wondering how to approach the conversation about mental health, whether or not it’s normal, and if people will understand what you’re going through, this post is for you.
+If you’re wondering how to talk to your partner about mental health, whether or not it’s normal, and if people will understand what you’re going through, this post is for you.
 Select Psychology answers these questions and more with our top tips on discussing mental health issues.

 Is Talking About Mental Health Normal?